johnlaudun/tedtalks/docs/labbook-01.md

 ## 2017-02-16

 So why all this concern with vocabulary?
 To some degree, I think it's under-examined.
 I think I'd like to see us have a CSV file in the eventual official repo for this project that lists all the words and their frequency.
+(This is also jow JSTOR does it.)
 It would be nice to compare vocabularies of different corpora to see which corpora have more in common.
 We have no ready way of knowing, for example, if TED talks have more in common with newspaper editorials, marketing materials, political discourse, academic discourse, etc.

 Okay, we can do such things.
 But let's get to the larger picture, and remind ourselves why we are doing this: we have ~2000 texts thare are for the most part between 500 and 4000 words in length.

 ![The Lengths of TED Talks](../images/Words_v_Minutes.png)

-The following dimensions are internal to the texts:
+The following dimensions are internal to the texts, which really comes down to their words in variety and in length:

 * length
 * vocabulary (and considerations like diversity)
-* topics
+* topics (which is shorthand for custom vocabularies)

 The following dimensions are external to the texts but measurable via controled vocabularies:

-* sentiment
+* sentiment & intensity
 * concreteness
-* intensity
+* potentially irony (?
+See Joshi et al. 2016)

 The following are non-textual dimensions which may in fact manifest in texts in either established ways or in ways that will suggest possibilities for future research.
 These are meta-textual features for which we have concrete data: